 Having once carved out an area of refusal, petitioner remained within its boundaries in all her subsequent refusals.
 The slight modification on June 30 of the area of refusal did not carry beyond the boundaries already established.
 Whereas on June 26 the witness refused to identify other persons as Communists, on June 30 she refused to do so only if those persons would be hurt by her identification.
-Although the latter basis is not identical to the former, the area of refusal it set out necessarily fell within the limits drawn on June 26.
+Although the latter basis is not identical to the former, the area of refusal set out by it necessarily fell within the limits drawn on June 26.
 We agree with petitioner that only one contempt is shown on the facts of this case.

-That conclusion, however, does not establish petitioner's contention that no contempt whatsoever was committed by her refusal to answer the eleven questions of June 30.
+That conclusion, however, does not establish petitioner's contention that no contempt whatsoever was committed by her refusal to answer the 11 questions of June 30.
 The contempt of this case, although single, was of a continuing nature: each refusal on June 30 continued the witness' defiance of proper authority.
+Certainly a party who persisted in refusing to perform specific acts required by a mandatory injunction would be in continuing contempt of court.
+We see no meaningful distinction between that situation and petitioner's persistent refusal to answer questions within a defined area.